MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-       fixed calling submenus in subordinate menus
+-   convert type values to type of target ID

 ### 0.8.3 (2023-10-23)

 -   fix, step smaller than 1 in submenu number and percent
--   gloabl fixes in submenu
+-   global fixes in submenu

 ### 0.8.2 (2023-10-22)